Adi Yona

-Adi Menachem Yona (עדי מנחם יונה; born 17 April 2004) is an Israeli professional footballer who plays as a midfielder for Israeli Premier League club Beitar Jerusalem and the Israel national under-21 team.
+Adi Menachem Yona (or Menahem, עדי מנחם יונה; born 17 April 2004) is an Israeli professional footballer who plays as a midfielder for Israeli Premier League club Beitar Jerusalem and the Israel national under-21 team.

 Early life

 Yona was born and raised in Jerusalem, Israel, to an Israeli family of Jewish descent.

 Club career

 He joined Israeli club Beitar Jerusalem's youth academy, when he was 9 years old.

 On 19 December 2021 he made his senior debut against Hapoel Afula in the Israeli State Cup competition.
 On 3 April 2023 he scored his debut goal in the 2–0 win against Hapoel Haifa.